Maarten J. M. Christenhusz: Career

 He was born in Enschede, the Netherlands, received his undergraduate and master's degrees from Utrecht University in Biology, and earned his PhD from the University of Turku, Finland in 2007.
-He is an authority on fern, gymnosperm and angiosperm classification, and is a contributor to the Angiosperm Phylogeny Group (compiler of APG IV).
+He is an authority on fern, gymnosperm and angiosperm classification, and is a compiler of the Angiosperm Phylogeny Group (compiler of APG IV).
 He has specialised in Marattiaceae and he described many species of Danaea, including Danaea kalevala from the Lesser Antilles.
 A species of Moraceae, Dorstenia christenhuszii was named in honour of its discoverer.
-He is editor for the Linnean Society.
-He lives in Kingston-upon-Thames, Surrey, UK.
+He wrote several books and over 200 academic articles on a variety of natural history subjects.
+He was editor for the Linnean Society until 2023.
+He lives in Gwynedd, Wales, UK.

-He is the former chief editor and initiator of the botanical journal Phytotaxa, an associate editor of the Botanical Journal of the Linnean Society and chief editor of the Zoological Journal of the Linnean Society.
+He is the former chief editor and initiator of the botanical journal Phytotaxa, an associate editor of the Botanical Journal of the Linnean Society and emeritus chief editor of the Zoological Journal of the Linnean Society.
 He has an interest in island biogeography, botanical gardens, floristic treatments, horticulture, photography, natural history and taxonomy.